 The Trading-Line Trap on Repeated Transactions

-A landlord who repeatedly buys and sells properties in short cycles, even at arm's length to third parties, sits in CTA 2010 Part 8ZB and ITA 2007 Part 9A territory.
-The frequency badge of trade (Pickford v Quirke (1927) 13 TC 251) plus the supplementary-work badge (Marson v Morton [1986] 1 WLR 1343) catches operators who look too much like flippers.
-Even legitimate sale-and-rebuy patterns can accumulate into a trading classification if the volume grows: the marginal income-tax rate plus Class 4 NIC is roughly twice the residential CGT rate.
+If you repeatedly buy and sell properties in short cycles, even at arm's length to third parties, you sit in CTA 2010 Part 8ZB and ITA 2007 Part 9A territory.
+The frequency badge of trade (Pickford v Quirke (1927) 13 TC 251) plus the supplementary-work badge (Marson v Morton [1986] 1 WLR 1343) catch anyone who looks too much like a flipper.
+Even legitimate sale-and-rebuy patterns can accumulate into a trading classification as the volume grows, and the marginal income-tax rate plus Class 4 NIC is roughly twice the residential CGT rate.

-The decision-flow for the borderline landlord is set out in our investor or developer guide, which walks the four-conditions test, the six-month associated-persons window, and the planning levers that hold a portfolio on the investment side.
+If you are near that borderline, our guide on whether you are a property investor or developer works through the four-conditions test, the six-month associated-persons window, and the planning levers that hold a portfolio on the investment side.